More Than a Smell: How Terpenes Help Plants Grow

 Most people are familiar with the smells of certain plants.
 Whether it’s the sweet aroma of a rose or the pungent smell of garlic, plants often emit scents that can be easily identified.
 But what many people don’t know is that these smells are often indicative of something else – the presence of terpenes.

-Terpenes are a type of organic compound that are responsible for the characteristic smells of many plants.
+Terpenes are a type of organic compound that is responsible for the characteristic smells of many plants.
 In addition to being smelly, however, terpenes also serve a number of important functions for plants.
 Read on to learn more about these compounds and how they can help plants and gardeners alike!

 What are Terpenes?

-Terpenes are a type of organic compound that are produced by a wide variety of plants.
+Terpenes are a type of organic compound that is produced by a wide variety of plants.
 Some common terpenes include limonene, myrcene, and linalool.
 These terpenes are produced by a variety of plants, including citrus fruits, mangoes, cannabis Sativa (https://www.true-blue.co), and lavender.
 Each of these terpenes has a distinct smell that contributes to the overall scent of the plant.
 Plants produce a wide variety of terpenes, which creates each plant’s unique smell.

 More Than a Smell